 Europe’s Christmas Markets

-You may have heard of recent political unrest in Sri Lanka.
+You may have heard about political unrest in Sri Lanka earlier this year.
 Surprised that we’re recommending it for a December trip?
 Hear us out: The situation has tangibly improved since a new president took over in July and fuel shortages have eased—though they never affected travelers anyway, since tourism businesses were identified as essential services and given priority to fill their tanks.
 Normally the country’s best hotels would be full by now for the holidays, but this year there is still plenty of room, many hotels aren’t charging peak rates, and the dollar is very strong against the rupee.
 Combine the country’s cultural landmarks with a scenic train ride through tea plantations in the hill country, then overnight in a tented “cocoon” near a national park that abuts the ocean and offers frequent leopard sightings.